-- (a) the gasfitter finishes gasfitting work; and - (b) the gasfitter fails to give each person prescribed by regulation, a written statement (a certificate of compliance) certifying that- - (i) the finished gasfitting work was carried out in accordance with the gas safety legislation; and - (ii) any consumer piping system or appliance that is part of the finished gasfitting work is safe to use and complies with the gas safety legislation.
+- (a) the gasfitter finishes gasfitting work; and - (b) the gasfitter fails to give each person prescribed by regulation, a written statement (a certificate of compliance) certifying that- - (i) the finished gasfitting work was carried out in accordance with the gas safety legislation; and

+(ii) any consumer piping system or appliance that is part of the finished gasfitting work is safe to use and complies with the gas safety legislation.

-Note Section 8 requires gasfitting work to be carried out to a particular standard and in accordance with particular standards.
+- Note 1 Section 8 requires gasfitting work to be carried out to a particular standard and in accordance with particular standards. - Note 2 If a form is approved under s 68 for this provision, the form must be used.